neelamchoudhary-personal/neelamchoudhary-personal.github.io/_posts/2021-3-26-Kube-cluster-kubeadm-ec2.md

 1. Same as master
 2. Same as master
 3. Initialize the node as worker
-    * if misplaced the generated join token
+    * if misplaced the generated join token - run on master
     ```
     sudo kubeadm token create --print-join-command
     ```